Do you suffer from irritable bowel syndrome (IBS)?

 Doctors also sometimes prescribe laxatives or anti-diarrhoea medication to relieve some of the other symptoms.

-And in many cases doctors encourage IBS suffers to make lifestyle changes such as increasing exercise, improving sleep patterns and avoiding certain foods to reduce the frequency of the attacks.
+In many cases, doctors encourage IBS sufferers to make lifestyle changes such as increasing exercise, improving sleep patterns and avoiding certain foods to reduce the frequency of the attacks.

 Back to Top